 ADDIS ABEBA – Kangaroo Plast plc, an established local family-owned company, has opened the newest beer manufacturing plant in Ethiopia, with a capital of 88 million USD.

-The plant, which has the brewing capacity of 1.6 million hectoliters, has already started producing a new brand beer, which will soon be available to the public, following the official unveiling ceremony.
+The plant, which has a brewing capacity of 1.6 million hectoliters, has already started producing a new brand of beer, which will soon be available to the public, following the official unveiling ceremony.

-Ephraim Yirga, board chairman of Kangaroo Plast Plc, said the factory located in Mojo Town will soon start producing beer with its full capacity.
+Ephraim Yirga, board chairman of Kangaroo Plast Plc, said the factory located in Mojo Town will soon start producing beer at its full capacity.

 The Monitor: What makes your group interested to invest in the brewery?

-Ephraim Yirga: Despite investing mostly known in manufacturing, real-estate and farming sectors, we started to work on our vision of having brewery a long time ago.
-And the reason for us to do so is the increasing demand in the beer in the market, which our study in the area confirmed, and the presence of attractive opportunities in the sector.
+Ephraim Yirga: Despite investing mostly known in manufacturing, real estate, and farming sectors, we started to work on our vision of having a brewery a long time ago.
+And the reason for us to do so is the increasing demand for beer in the market, which our study in the area confirmed, and the presence of attractive opportunities in the sector.

 The Monitor: How much money has the group invested so far?

-Our new factory that rests in 250 hectares of land is now at its final chapter in terms of construction.
+Our new factory which rests on 250 hectares of land is now at its final chapter in terms of construction.
 It will soon start production.

 The Monitor: What kind of brand or beer are you planning to introduce to the Market?

-Ephraim: We did a lot of researches in that area in order to know and understand the Ethiopians test in beer.
+Ephraim: We did a lot of research in that area in order to know and understand the Ethiopian’s test in beer.
 That helped us to identify the right balance.

 We believe that we will add a quality one to the market.
-We have hired a German company that is working in the recapping process and have also a German brewer too.
+We have hired a German company that is working on the recapping process and have also a German brewer too.

 The Monitor: Do you think the soon-to-be effective law related to alcohol and tobacco will have an impact on your work?